faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 * 30/12/2021: Deadline to submit the testing predictions.

 * 15/01/2022: Testing Rank release.
-The Top-5 teams should start preparing their packages (that contain their codes to be checked), and start preparing their approach's description text (you are invited to send their papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise, send us the ARXIV link).
+The Top-5 teams should start preparing their packages (that contain their codes to be checked), and start preparing their approach's description text (you are invited to send your papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise, send us the ARXIV link).

 *   30/01/2022: The Deadline to submit the packages.